 Palazzo Vecchio opening hours

-The museum of Palazzo Vecchio is open from Monday to Sunday (excluding Thursday) from 9:00 am to 7:00 pm.
-On Thursdays, it is open from 9:00 am to 2:00 pm.
+The museum of Palazzo Vecchio is open from Monday to Sunday from 9:00 am to 7:00 pm.
+On Thursdays, it has reduced opening hours from 9:00 am to 2:00 pm.

 If you want to avoid the crowds while you are at the Palazzo Vecchio you are better off going in the morning and on a weekday.
 Visitor numbers grow as the day goes on, so getting there first thing in the morning means you’ll avoid the largest groups.
 Weekends are generally very busy.